ausmeyer/intro-biostats-epi/index.md

 ***.hint
 Mortality is the **risk** of death.

 \(ARR = Risk_{Male} - Risk_{Female}\)

 ***.explanation
-Thus, mortality is the **risk** of death.
+Mortality is the **risk** of death.
 Since this is subtraction it is important to have the units correct.

 \(ARR = 0.01149 - 0.01107 = 0.00042\)

 --- &radio2